 I worked for many years for the San Jose Mercury News, a Knight Ridder newspaper, as a reporter and Sunday magazine writer.
 Among other assignments for the Mercury, I spent a stint as a science writer and another opening Knight Ridder's first San Francisco bureau.
 I later joined the faculty of the Graduate School of Journalism at the University of California, Berkeley.
 After teaching full-time for five years, I left to become a contributing writer to the Washington Post Magazine and a book reviewer and columnist.
 I've also freelanced widely.

 During a John S. Knight fellowship at Stanford University in 1998-9, I divided my time between studying bioethics and poetry.
-Since then, my poems have appeared in many literary journals, including: Atlanta Review, Connecticut Review, Harpur Palate, Hunger Mountain, Poetry East, Poetry International, Poet Lore, Puerto del Sol, River Styx, Salamander, Seattle Review, Southern Humanities Review, Southern Poetry Review, Sou'wester, Tar River Poetry, and Valparaiso Poetry Review.
-I'm the author of two poetry chapbooks,have been featured on Verse Daily, was nominated for a Pushcart Prize in 2009 by Kim Addonizio, have won multiple poetry awards and been published in anthologies.
+Since then, my poems have appeared in many literary journals, including: American Journal of Poetry, Atlanta Review, Connecticut Review, Gargoyle, Greensboro Review, Harpur Palate, Hunger Mountain, Jabberwock, Nimrod, Poetry East, Poetry International, Poet Lore, Prairie Schooner, Puerto del Sol, Redactions, River Styx, Salamander, Seattle Review, Southern Review, Southern Humanities Review, Southern Poetry Review, Sou'wester, Spillway, Tar River Poetry, Valparaiso Poetry Review, and Verse Daily.
+I've been nominated five times for a Pushcart Prize, won multiple poetry awards and been published in many anthologies.
 In 2012, Cherry Grove Collections (WordTech) published my first full-length book of poems.
 In 2013, I earned an MFA in poetry from Pacific University.
+In 2016, my second full-length book of poems was published by Red Dragonfly Press after winning the David Martinson--Meadowhawk Prize.

 I graduated Phi Beta Kappa from the University of California, Berkeley, where I also earned my Masters in Journalism.
 My two children are grown, but I continue to live in Berkeley with my husband, who is an earthquake engineer.